 The CAO entry points in September 2018 were 377 points.

-Each year has a practice placement component (30 days in Year 1; 60 days in Year 2; 60 days in Year 3).
+Each year has a practice placement component (180 hours in Year 1; 400 hours in Year 2; 400 hours in Year 3).
 Social care students may be placed in a wide variety of statutory and voluntary agencies, in the greater Dublin area.
 Examples are: residential centres for children and youth, special schools, high support care, special care units, community development projects, day care and residential services for people with intellectual disabilities, community care work with children and families and family support projects.

 Garda vetting will be required for all students.
 Applicants must fully and honestly complete the Garda vetting form.
 Failure to disclose a criminal conviction automatically renders what may appear to be a very minor offence, unrelated to children or minors, to be a serious breach of DIT regulations.
 The Department of Social Sciences policy on Garda vetting can be found on our Student Resources page.